 Things almost ended in tragedy for famous actress Julie Andrews on the set of Mary Poppins.
-On a Monday night, Andrews appeared on The Late Show with Stephen Colbert and revealed that she was almost killed while filming a risky stunt.
+During an appearance on The Late Show with Stephen Colbert Andrews revealed that she was almost killed while filming a risky stunt.

 It was during the iconic umbrella scene when the actress actually almost fell to her death in an accidental tragedy.
 “There was a very dangerous day right at the end of filming when I was in this excruciatingly painful harness.
 And I was hanging around up there for the longest time with the umbrella.
 I thought I felt the wire leave and drop about six inches.
 I was nervous and very tired,” the Sound of Music star said.